 Ordinarily, funds from your SDP account must be withdrawn in one payment after you redeploy home — you may not withdraw funds while you are deployed except in an emergency, but there are exceptions to this rule.
 The general rules for withdrawals are:

 - Request the funds after you return home.
 The Defense Finance and Accounting Service will post your account money to your leave and earnings statement.
 Interest will be added from the date of your deposit, regardless of the date of your withdrawal.
 The service will pay out any interest owed.

 - Request emergency funds during the deployment.
-Emergency withdrawals must be only for the health and welfare of the service member or immediate family and require approval from your unit commander or commanding officer.
+Emergency withdrawals must be for the health and welfare of the service member or their immediate family and require approval from your unit commander or commanding officer.
 Submit the approval to DFAS.